Armenia in the Eurovision Song Contest 2011: Promotion

-Emmy made several appearances across Europe to specifically promote "Boom Boom" as the Armenian Eurovision entry.
+To promote the entry, Emmy filmed a music video for "Boom Boom" in Yerevan and Berlin, which was directed by Hrant Yeritskinyan and featured Armenian boxer Arthur Abraham.
+The video was presented to the public during a special presentation programme on 9 April 2011.
+Emmy also made several appearances across Europe to specifically promote "Boom Boom" as the Armenian Eurovision entry.
 On 3 April, Emmy performed during the Armenia Tashir Awards which was held in Moscow, Russia.
 On 14 April, Emmy performed during the Eurovision in Concert event which was held at the Club Air venue in Amsterdam, Netherlands and hosted by Cornald Maas, Esther Hart and Sascha Korf.
 In addition to her international appearances, Emmy completed promotional activities in Armenia where she performed during the National Music Awards on 27 March and the Armenia Music Awards on 18 April.

 At Eurovision

 All countries except the "Big Five" (France, Germany, Italy, Spain and the United Kingdom), and the host country, are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 17 January 2011, a special allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
 Armenia was placed into the first semi-final, to be held on 10 May 2011, and was scheduled to perform in the first half of the show.
 The running order for the semi-finals was decided through another draw on 15 March 2011 and Armenia was set to perform in position 4, following the entry from Albania and before the entry from Turkey.

 In Armenia, the two semi-finals and the final were broadcast on Armenia 1 with commentary by Artak Vardanyan.
 The Armenian spokesperson, who announced the Armenian votes during the final, was Lusine Tovmasyan.